Vina27/Career_Finder_Frontend-/README.md

 A Breif App Summary

-This app allows empoloyers to add job listings for positiions they are hiring for and allows people looking for jobs to browse through those listings.
+This app allows empoloyers to add job listings for positions they are hiring for and allows job seekers to browse through those listings.

 As an empolyer using the app I can create a new job listing by filling out the form and inputting a Job Title, Description, and Category.
 I can also update the job posting by clicking on one of the "Job Title" postings and resubmitting the form or I can delete the job by clicking on the "Delete" button.
 I can then return to the home page by clicking on "Home" in the nav. bar in the upper left hand corner.